 It’s no secret that everyone spent more time at home in 2020 than ever before.
 Homes became a safe space for cooking, working, schooling, exercising and relaxing.
 COVID-19 has made homeowners realize they want to improve the functionality and aesthetics of their space.
 Many of the remodeling trends we’re seeing for 2021 are a direct result of living through a pandemic, with more focus on health, relaxation and functionality.

 The pandemic has affected the home remodeling industry.
-We’re seeing a surge in Milwaukee and Waukesha-area homeowners interested in home remodeling projects.
+We’re seeing a surge in home remodeling projects in the Milwaukee and Waukesha-area.
 Across the U.S. remodeling projects were up in 2020 from 2019, with basement projects up nearly 40%, followed by bathroom remodels at 25%, and kitchen renovations at 22%.

 What can you expect to see in the coming year?
 The designers at Kowalske Kitchen & Bath have compiled the hottest interior design and remodeling trends for 2021.

 Top 10 Design Trends for 2021:

 Health and wellness are more important than ever.
 People are looking for ways to create a hygienic home for their family, especially in the kitchen and bathroom.
 The pandemic has created a new focus on eating healthy and cooking more meals at home.
 The bathroom is also important – a space for personal hygiene and a place to relax.
 When remodeling your home, it’s a great time to install materials that promote a healthy lifestyle.

 - Touch Free Faucet / Tap On/Off – All the major faucet manufacturers now sell no-touch faucets or tap on/off faucets.
 Either wave your hand under the touch-free faucet or tap any part of the on/off faucet to engage the water.